The hybrid Josephson rhombus: A superconducting element with tailored current-phase relation: Discussion

 The realization of semiconductor-superconductor hybrid materials opens up new opportunities for the next-generation quantum devices with \textit{in situ} gate-voltage control.
 In this work, we have introduced a hybrid Josephson rhombus consisting of four Josephson junctions in a loop, defined in an epitaxial InAs/Al heterostructure.
 By constructing superconducting circuits consisting of multiple hybrid junctions, our approach combines the advantages of voltage control from SNS systems and the deterministic behavior of SIS circuits, making the rhombus resilient against microscopic device-to-device variations.
 The harmonic content of each rhombus arm can be tuned from sinusoidal to nonsinusoidal by symmetrizing the switching currents of the junctions~\cite{Bozkurt2023Jul, Banszerus2024Feb}.
 The current phase relation of the rhombus can be further tailored by introducing frustration to the superconducting loop.
 Using these experimental knobs, we have demonstrated that the hybrid rhombus can be tuned to either a balanced $\cos(2\varphi)$ element that preserves Cooper-pair parity or a superconducting diode with highly nonreciprocal supercurrent transport.

 We anticipate that the ability to balance the hybrid Josephson rhombus \textit{in situ} will enable novel voltage-controlled qubit operation schemes and be beneficial for the realization of parity-protected qubits with improved coherence, which would decohere more rapidly in the presence of finite $\cos(\varphi)$ component~\cite{Smith2020Jan, Schrade2022Jul}.
-Furthermore, the independent voltage-control of the amplitude and harmonic content of the hybrid rhombus CPR holds promise for tunable parametric amplifiers~\cite{Abdo2013Jul, Sivak2020Feb} and Josephson synthesizers with arbitrary current phase relations~\cite{Bozkurt2023Jul}.
+Furthermore, the independent voltage control of the amplitude and harmonic content of the hybrid rhombus CPR holds promise for tunable parametric amplifiers~\cite{Abdo2013Jul, Sivak2020Feb}.
+The ability to synthesize and suppress harmonics of the CPR, combined with the simultaneous control over time reversal and inversion symmetry, will be particularly useful in complex devices, such as the Josephson synthesizer, which enable the generation of arbitrary current phase relations~\cite{Bozkurt2023Jul}.
+The deterministic dependence of the CPR on macroscopic JJ parameters rather than on mesoscopic details offers a major advantage over relying on the non-sinusoidal CPR of high-transparency hybrid JJs, particularly for scalable technological applications.

 \revappendix